tbone-framework/TBone/docs/source/data.rst

 .. note::
     Data structure and data persistency are decoupled in TBone.
-    The ODM is kept seperate from the persistency layer and thus allows for implementing additional datastore persistency layers, in addition to the default one for ``MongoDB``
+    The ODM is implemented seperately from the persistency layer and thus allows for implementing other datastore persistency layers, in addition to the default one for ``MongoDB``

 The ``Model`` class is used as the Base for all data models, with an optional DB mixin class for persistency.